archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

   <p>Decision problems<sup>{1}</sup> are problems concerning only with the "trueness" of some statement.
 That is to say that algorithms for solving decision problems would output either <code>True</code> or <code>False</code> (often in binary value).
 The problem above is a decision problem, and so is the problem “Is X a prime number?”</p>

-  <p>I would be diving deeper into computational complexity in an upcoming article.
+  <p>I would be diving deeper into computational complexity in an upcoming essay.
 If you are interested in theoretical CS, I recommend you checking these out:</p>

   <ol>
     <li>